delin-au/opc-terraform-lamp-installer/README.md

 [Oracle Cloud@Customer (OCC)][occ] & [OCI-Classic (OCI-C)][oci-c] Oracle Cloud Infrastructure platforms.

 This installer utilises the [Terraform Oracle Public Cloud Provider][opc provider].
 It consists of a set of [Terraform][terraform] configurations & shell scripts which are used to provision a Two-Tier LAMP Stack, and associated Management Network.
-The softwre elements of the LAMP stack are based on open source technologies.
+The software elements of the LAMP stack are based on open source technologies.

 ## Solution Overview